Paul-Dempsey/pachde1/docs/Imagine.md

-## Imagine
+# Imagine

-An eccentric source of volage, gates, and triggers using an image.
+An unique and perhaps eccentric source of volage, gates, and triggers using an image.
 You can think of it as a sequencer or image sampler.

 ![Imagine with 3 variations of theme and settings](Imagine-sample.png)